thomaspeeters/smartschool-plus/README.md

 ## Features
 - Adds a "Download original" button under the main photo when viewing a photo gallery.
 Use this button to download the main photo in its original quality.
+- Adds a "Make album zip" button under every photo album, allowing you to download an entire album as a zip file.
+All photo's in this zip will be original quality.